ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter13.md

 “All right, then.
 I’ll read it when we get back home,” said Wèi WúXiàn.

-Soon after, however, he asked yet another question, “Are they both safe and sound?”
+Soon after, he asked yet another question.
+“Are both of them safe and sound?”

 Lán WàngJī wore a concerned expression; he replied, “After defeating Bai WuXiang, the main character’s magical power was exhausted, which caused his body to become transparent.”

 Wèi WúXiàn was shocked.

-“The character says to his partner,” said Lán WàngJī while sitting in front of Wèi WúXiàn and looking straight into his eyes, “I know everything about you: your bravery, your despair, your kindness, your pain, your grievance, your abhorrence, your cleverness and your foolishness.”
+“The character says to his partner,” Lán WàngJī went on while sitting in front of Wèi WúXiàn and looking straight into his eyes.
+“I know everything about you: your bravery and kindness, your despair and pain, your grievance and abhorrence, and your cleverness and foolishness.”

 Lán WàngJī spoke very slowly; however, Wèi WúXiàn’s heart was beating fast.
 Here we go again with the uncontrollable heartbeat.

-“He knows everything about me?” wondered Wèi WúXiàn.
+“He knows everything about me?” thought Wèi WúXiàn.

-“Like the characters in the story,” he went on, “I feel that I was completely defeated, a perfect failure covered with blood, rebuked and criticised by others, being extremely desperate and having no other choice but to cry.
+“Like the characters in the story,” Wèi WúXiàn went on.
+“It appears to me that I have undergone a similar hardship, involving criticism from others and a level of desperation so intense that it led me to cry out.

 “However, Lán Zhàn has the memories of these past twenty years.
 So, he knows everything that happened during these years, including everything about me.